Free and open-source software: Overview

+Free-software licenses and open-source-software licenses philosophical disagreement

 Although there is an almost complete overlap between free-software licenses and open-source-software licenses, there is a strong philosophical disagreement between the advocates of these two positions.
 The terminology of FOSS was created to be a neutral on these philosophical disagreements between the Free Software Foundation (FSF) and Open Source Initiative (OSI) and have a single unified term that could refer to both concepts, although Richard Stallman argues that it fails to be neutral unlike the similar term; "Free/Libre and Open Source Software" (FLOSS).

+Proponents of permissive and copyleft licenses disagree on whether software freedom should be viewed as a negative or positive liberty.
+Due to their restrictions on distribution, not everyone considers copyleft licenses to be free.
+Conversely, a permissive license may provide an incentive to create non-free software by reducing the cost of developing restricted software.
+Since this is incompatible with the spirit of software freedom, many people consider permissive licenses to be less free than copyleft licenses.

 Free software

 Richard Stallman's The Free Software Definition, adopted by the FSF, defines free software as a matter of liberty, not price, and that which upholds the Four Essential Freedoms.
 The earliest known publication of this definition of his free software definition was in the February 1986 edition of the FSF's now-discontinued GNU's Bulletin publication.
 The canonical source for the document is in the philosophy section of the GNU Project website.
 As of August 2017, it is published in 40 languages.